More than a neutral observer when it comes to tackling climate change

 There has never been a greater need for our sector to source and distribute our products reliably and responsibly, reduce the environmental impact of our activities and look for innovative solutions to the future of food.

-LDC is working to improve its performance in four key areas: greenhouse gas (GHG) emissions, energy consumption, water consumption and solid waste generation.
+LDC is working to improve its environmental performance across four key metrics: CO2 emissions, energy consumption, water usage and solid waste generation.

-Greenhouse Gas Emissions – reducing emissions by introducing innovative processes, leveraging new technology and opting for clean energy sources
+Emissions –reducing CO2 emissions by introducing innovative processes, leveraging new technology and opting for clean energy sources.

-Energy Consumption – refining our energy footprint measurements, and introducing efficiencies wherever possible to reduce power consumption
+Energy – refining our energy footprint measurement and increasing energy efficiencies wherever possible to reduce consumption.

-All our business regions have targets to contribute to our global reduction goals, as well as systems and targets to generate efficiencies – right down to asset level.
-Some recent examples:
+All our business regions have targets to contribute to global environmental KPI reduction goals, as well as systems and targets to generate efficiencies right down to site level.
+Some recent examples include:

 Our position as a leading merchant and processor presents both a responsibility and an opportunity when it comes to climate change.